Last Updated on: 10th November 2023, 11:52 am

 Hermit Crab Air Travel

-Before boarding a plane with pet hermit crabs, check the airline’s policies.
-Some will allow you to bring a hermit crab travel cage as a carry-on, while others will refuse to allow them on the journey.
+Check the airline’s policies before boarding a plane with pet hermit crabs.
+Some will allow you to bring a hermit crab travel cage as a carry-on, while others refuse to let them on the journey.

 If you’re leaving the U.S., ensure the hermit crabs can enter the destination country.
 Some countries, even U.S. states, have a blanket ban on bringing live animals into a country.